-vGolf is a mixed reality golf simulation and training system (Pat.
-Pend).
+vGolf is a mixed reality golf simulation and training system (Patented).
 It revolutionizes how golfers play and train by blending the real world with a virtual reality overlay.

 Look down and hit a real golf ball into a net.
 As you follow through, you’re surrounded by a 360° panoramic of an actual golf course such as Augusta, Pebble Beach, etc. Virtual Courses literally transports you to an actual golf course.
 Tee off looking at exactly what you would see if you were actually there.
 Teleport instantly to your next shot.
 Play through an entire golf course including putting on the green.